 Application Procedure

-Position available immediately.
-Online submissions only via https://recruiting.paylocity.com/recruiting/jobs/Details/2945071/Berkeley-Repertory-Theatre/Director-of-Finance .
-Please include a cover letter and résumé when you submit your application.
+Position available immediately via https://recruiting.paylocity.com/recruiting/jobs/Details/3062653/Berkeley-Repertory-Theatre/Patron-Experience-Representative .
+To apply, please submit a résumé and references.
 Persons from diverse backgrounds are highly encouraged to apply.

 Position Summary